RootMePLS/teamcity-ldap-sync/README.md

 	$ teamcity-ldap-sync -f /path/to/teamcity-ldap.conf

 You would generally be running the above scripts on regular basis, say each day from `cron(8)` in order to make sure your Teamcity is in sync with LDAP.

+TODO:
+1) https connection
+2) ldaps connection
+3) Fix issue with Python 3.5.2 and 3.5.4
+4) Check if the config is specified wildcard in group name and does not have -w parameter - drop exception